 Two recombinant human osteogenic proteins have been described.

-BMP-2 acts earlier on the proliferation and differentiation of mesenchymous cells into chondroblasts while BMP-7 acts on osteoblast differentiation.
+BMP-2 acts earlier on the proliferation and differentiation of mesenchymal cells into chondroblasts while BMP-7 acts on osteoblast differentiation.

 Induced membrane and spongy autologous graft

-In the first stage a cement spacer in fills the defect to be reconstructed associated with stable internal fixation.
-In second surgery, spongy autologous graft is put after removing the cement spacer.
+In the first stage, a cement spacer in fills the defect to be reconstructed associated with stable internal fixation.
+In the second surgery, the spongy autologous graft is put after removing the cement spacer.

 This technique involves complete resection of the diseased periosteum around the area of pseudarthrosis, which is replaced with a periosteal graft harvested from the iliac wing which covers the resected area after placement of a bone graft and intramedullary tibular and fibular internal fixation.